bswck/netcast_old/README.md

 This little trick allows to present the model as a list of components.
 Components can be either `Serializer` or `Model` objects.
 You can nest models and impose custom settings on them (like `version_added=2`), which will be propagated to all the components inside, recursively.
-Those configurations will influence serialization and deserialization of the considered _netcast_ data model.
+Those configurations will influence serialization and deserialization of any considered _netcast_ data model.

 #### Built-in support for backward compatibility